 Sleep therapy is of critical importance for patients with difficulty falling or staying asleep as getting a sufficient amount of quality sleep is crucial to brain health.
 Known as Cognitive Behavioral Therapy for Insomnia (CBT-I), this treatment has been shown to be more effective in the long term than medications for sleep issues.
 It’s very common for patients experiencing Post-Traumatic Stress to struggle with their sleep.
 Nightmares of the traumatic event can trigger the “re-experiencing” symptom of PTS.
 CBT-I helps to re-train the body to get back on a regulated sleep schedule.

 Mind-Body techniques such as yoga and meditation are also implemented to help address Post-Traumatic Stress.
 These practices help patients master stress-management and can also enhance the effectiveness of other medical treatments.
 Yoga for example has also been shown to alleviate symptoms of Post-Traumatic Stress such as re-experiencing, nightmares, anxiety, and depression.

 Treating Post-Traumatic Stress is life-saving, but having a place to treat PTS is life-altering.
 For our military heroes, the Intrepid Fallen Heroes Fund has made it our mission.
-To date, we’ve funded and completed 7 Intrepid Spirit Centers, satellites of our National Intrepid Center of Excellence.
+To date, we’ve funded and completed 8 Intrepid Spirit Centers, satellites of our National Intrepid Center of Excellence.
 Each center is specially equipped to treat Post-Traumatic Stress and other Invisible Wounds of War including Traumatic Brain Injury.
-Three more Intrepid Spirit Centers have yet to be completed, and we rely entirely on donations from the public to fund our mission.
+Two more Intrepid Spirit Centers have yet to be completed, and we rely entirely on donations from the public to fund our mission.
 Donate today to help heal our heroes.

 Posted on October 28 2019 in Blog